newsteinking/High_pythonalgorithms_training_basic/docs/source/chapter1-1.rst

 283. Move Zeroes
 -------------------------------

-.. code-block:: python

-    """
+핵심)Array에서 0은 모두 끝쪽으로 보내는 알고리즘

 Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.

 For example, given nums = [0, 1, 0, 3, 12], after calling your function, nums should be [1, 3, 12, 0, 0].

 Note:
 You must do this in-place without making a copy of the array.
 Minimize the total number of operations.
 Credits:
 Special thanks to @jianchao.li.fighter for adding this problem and creating all test cases.

-    """
+.. code-block:: python

     class Solution(object):
         def moveZeroes(self, nums):